What Does a Medicaid Planning Attorney Do?

 Instead, it’s wise to meet with a lawyer who can help you strategize how to meet your state’s income eligibility requirements through appropriate gifting or by setting up trusts, such as a Qualified Income Trust or Medicaid Asset Protection Trust.

-Is a Lawyer Needed to Apply for Medicaid?
+Is a Lawyer Needed To Apply for Medicaid?

-While it is possible to apply for Medicaid without the help of an attorney, it’s often wise for individuals to at least meet with an attorney to discuss their options.
+It is possible to apply for Medicaid without an attorney.
+However, it’s wise for individuals to at least meet with an attorney to gather information and discuss their options.
+One reason is that Medicaid rules and requirements are highly complex and vary widely from state to state.

 “Planning can be absolutely appropriate under one state’s laws but won’t work at all in another state,” says Zdychnec.
 “Medicaid is a federal program, but the variations from one state to another can be a real trap for people.”

 In Georgia, for example, retirement accounts (IRAs) don’t count as available assets, except for the required annual minimum distribution for tax purposes.
-In Minnesota, by contrast, the full principal amount in an IRA is considered an available asset.
+In Minnesota, by contrast, the full principal amount in an IRA is an available asset.
 “That’s just one example of how rules can differ and create problems in Medicaid planning,” Zdychnec adds.

 - Will I have enough money to cover the costs of health care or nursing home care?